home-assistant/developers.home-assistant/blog/2022-12-07-entity-color-changes.md

 title: "Entity state color changes"
 ---

 From the Home Assistant Core 2022.12 release, we are using different colors per domain when an entity is active.
-The `--paper-item-icon-active-color` css variable is no longer used.
+The `--paper-item-icon-active-color` CSS variable is no longer used.

 This means that any theme that has previously overridden this css variable will use the built-in colors for active states.
 All theses new colors are available as css variables too.